leocengia/SCI-repo/README.md

 > of identification that is accepted
 > at this property.

+**Agent-normalized template text**

+All guests must show a valid passport.
+This is the only form of identification that is accepted at this property.

 **Important information**

 If the request is only to indicate photo ID is